 Do not let the fear of grammar stop you from learning a language.
 Languages and cultures are beautiful, and the more you spend time understanding them and the people who use them, the more you appreciate our world.

-Ling offers a wide range of Southeast Asian, South Asian and Eastern European languages.
+Ling offers a wide range of Southeast Asian, South Asian, and Eastern European languages.
 A language-learners paradise!
 It concentrates on reading, writing, listening, and speaking but also has pronunciations and works on your accent.
 This app has over 10 million downloads, which is highly effective in teaching languages through games.

 The app also understands that language learning needs persistence and time, but we live in a busy world.
 You may be a travel worker, a runner, an adventurer, or working under a deadline.
 The app helps to give notifications and is conveniently on your phone wherever you go.
 You can start again from right where you left off.
-This time around, learning the Punjabi language will be easier.
+This time around, learning Punjabi will be easier.

 So, what are you waiting for?
 Try out the Ling app today.